 National Standards defines a geographic affiliate (or similarly named body) as a component fund (or collection of component funds) established within or by the community foundation that serves a defined geographic region and is under a common advisory group.
 These affiliates operate under the legal control of the applicant community foundation.
 For example, a fund that serves a particular county in your service area with its own advisory board but whose activities are under the control of the applicant community foundation would fall under this definition.
 In contrast, a women's fund serving your entire service area would not meet this definition.
 Separately incorporated charities, including supporting foundations, are also not covered by this definition.

-9.1 Does your community foundation host geographic affiliates as defined in this section?
+9.1 Does the community foundation host geographic affiliates as defined in this section?

-9.2 Does the CEO or his/her designee of your community foundation explain the following information – verbally and in writing – to the advisory committee chair of the affiliate fund?
+9.2 Does the chief executive officer or his/her designee of the community foundation explain the following information (verbally and in writing) to the advisory committee chair of the affiliate fund?

 - Affiliates are organized as geographic component funds of the community foundation

 - As a component fund of the community foundation, the geographic affiliate is not independent

 - The host community foundation has overriding governance authority